h5p/h5p-cli/assets/docs/setup.md

 # Setup a local library

 To use your own local library run `h5p use <library> <folder>`.
-This computes dependencies for a `<library>` using the provided `<folder>` as the main library.
 `<library>` is something like `h5p-accordion`.
 `<folder>` is something like `H5P.GreetingCard-1.0`.
 The format for it is `<h5pMachineName>-<majorVersion>.<minorVersion>`.
 An example for this is
 ```
 h5p use h5p-greeting-card H5P.GreetingCard-1.0
 ```
-It will compute and cache dependencies for the `h5p-greeting-card` library located in the `libraries/H5P.GreetingCard-1.0` directory.
+It will setup the `h5p-greeting-card` library located in the `libraries/H5P.GreetingCard-1.0` directory.
-Its dependencies also need to be present in the `libraries` folder (otherwise they need to be set up separately).
+Its dependencies need to be present in the `libraries` folder (otherwise they need to be set up separately).
 Please note that, should the dependencies change (including the optional ones in semantics.json), you will have to run this command again in order to regenerate the cached dependency lists.
 You can also use this command to switch between different versions of the same library.
 A library development tutorial can be found [here](https://h5p.org/library-development).